This page discusses Shakespeare phrases and idioms – all of the phrases Shakespeare invented when writing his many works.

 ‘I don’t know.
 He’s vanished into thin air.’

-That may be everyday language, but the incredible thing is that almost all the phrases were introduced to the English language by Shakespeare.
+That may be everyday language, but the incredible thing is that almost everything said is a Shakespeare phrase, invented by the bard.